lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 # Padding management {#Padding}

 The headers specified in this document, be there for compression, fragmentation or acknowledgment, are not necessarily an integer number of bytes in size.
 Some LPWAN technologies have PDUs that are integer numbers of bytes.
 With such a technology, the sender can append padding bits to the messages defined in this document in order to fill up the last byte of the L2 PDU, if it isn't already full.
 Examples are shown in {{Fig-FormatPckt}} and {{Fig-FragFormat}}.

 The receiver will tell the header, the payload and the padding apart using the following principles:
  * The size of any SCHC header is known from examining the Rule ID and the content of that header.

- * The payload that follows the header, if it exists, is variable in size, but is always a integer nuber of bytes.
+ * The payload that follows the header, if it exists, is variable in size, but is always a integer number of bytes.

  * Padding MUST not add more than 7 bits.